Rohit-earthobs/GEE-Fire-and-Pollutant-Detection/README.md

 ## Methodology
 - Collected satellite-based data of CO, NO₂, and PM from the 2019 bushfire events.
 - Processed and visualized the data using Google Earth Engine (GEE).
-- Analyzed pollutant flow patterns based on global wind trajectories and atmospheric dynamics.
+- Analyzed pollutant flow patterns.
-- Evaluated interconnections between fire intensity, pollutant load, and dispersion.
+- Evaluated interconnections between fire intensity, and pollutant load.

 ## Tools and Datasets
 - Google Earth Engine (GEE)